ctp-eos/ctp-eos/README.md

   - 2009 - Receives LOI from Dubai group for themepark venture.
 Returns to US for early stage capital.
 No movement from US sources.<br>
   - 2012 - Drazen never receives support for any venture proposals.
 Everything collapses.<br>
   - 2013 - Drazen ends up homeless of streets of Orlando. *(final years much hardships similar to Nikola Tesla's)*<br>
-  - 2016 - Drazen ends up in state ward, forgotten, destiute.<br>
+  - 2016 - Drazen ends up in state ward, forgotten, destitute.<br>
   - 2019 - Drazen passes in state ward ([*by then, Drazen was mentally broken after several years of hardships*](https://www.buzzfeednews.com/article/heidiblake/conservatorship-investigation-free-britney-spears).<br>

 **CTP-EOS™ is our tribute, memory, dedication, and extension of his life's work.**